AdamBoley/Viscosity-Calculator/README.md

 The JavaScript now instead divides each value individually by 2 and then adds them, which is the same operation, mathematically speaking, as in: ((value 1 / 2) + (value 2 / 2))
 Dividing each value individually appears to prevent string concatenation, forcing the percentage difference calculations to calculate the correct value.

-This next entry isn't so much a bug, but should serve to illustrate how to the project developed over time.
-For each of the determinability, repeatability and reproducibility, initially two large IF/ELSE statements in separate functions were used to perform those calculations.
-The first function displayed the calculation that was to be used to the user.
-The second function performed the calculations and inserted the results into HTML elements.
-Further functions to calculate the upper and lower limits would take their input values from the HTML elements, perform the calculations and post the results.
-I realised that this could lead to calculation errors, since I was rounding with the toPrecision method each time the functions retrieved and posted the numbers.
-This was caused by the inability of IF/ELSE statements to declare or modify variables outside of the statements.
-I refactored the code, and replaced the two large IF/ELSE functions with a single large SWITCH statement, which allowed me to declare and modify variables which can then be passed directly into further functions.
-This prevents calculation rounding errors, and generally simplifies the code.

 # Technologies